Genomic Data Analysis

 Somatic Mutational Burden Calculation Get a Quote

 This tool calculates both coding and non-coding mutational load on a sample or sample set.
-It can be run on the whole genome, the whole exome, the list of cfDNA genes, or a custom defined gene list.
-The required input is a maf.
+It can be run on the whole genome, the whole exome, a list of cfDNA genes, or a custom defined gene list.
+The required input is a MAF.

 ULP-WGS ichorCNA Purity/Ploidy Analysis Get a Quote

-This tool calculates the purity and ploidy of an ultra low pass whole genome as part of the blood biopsy workflow.
+This tool calculates the purity and ploidy of an ultra-low pass whole genome.

 Germline Rearrangement Detection Get a Quote